In the wintertime, there’s no better time for a bowl of healthy and warming soup!

 - Add chicken broth, balsamic, and lemon juice and reduce heat.
 Simmer, covered, for 35 minutes, before serving.

-Whenever I create a recipe, I want to ensure that every single ingredient is benefiting the body in some way.
-Let’s take a look at how my Lemon Chicken Kale soup is actually working for you:
+Let’s take a look at how this Lemon Chicken Kale soup is actually working for you:

-Kale – As we discussed earlier, kale is a major source of polyphenols.
+Kale – As mentioned, kale is a major source of polyphenols.
 Kale is also high in vitamin A, which stimulates fibroblast cells responsible for keeping skin firm.
 It also helps to slow aging by maintaining healthy skin cell production and by protecting against UV damage.

 Onion – This member of the allium family (alongside leek and garlic) has long been prized for its potent medicinal properties.
 Today, clinical studies are zeroing in on the potential of allium vegetables to ward off the growth of abnormal cells, particularly in the digestive tract.2